KnapsackPro/knapsack_pro-ruby/README.md

     destination: test-results
 ```

-You can find a full CircleCI yml config example in [the article](https://docs.knapsackpro.com/2021/rspec-testing-parallel-jobs-with-circleci-and-junit-xml-report).
+You can find a complete CircleCI YML config example in [the article](https://docs.knapsackpro.com/2021/rspec-testing-parallel-jobs-with-circleci-and-junit-xml-report).

 #### Info for Travis users